alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ## Metrics

 Cloud Foundry provides time-series data, or metrics, for each instance of your PaaS app.
-You can use either [Prometheus](https://prometheus.io/) [external link] or the metrics exporter app with [StatsD](https://github.com/etsy/statsd/wiki) [external link] to receive, store and view this data over time.
+You can receive, store and view this data over time in your chosen monitoring system by either:

+- using the [Prometheus](https://prometheus.io/) [external link] endpoint provided by the GOV.UK PaaS team
+- deploying the `paas-metric-exporter` app to push metrics data in [StatsD](https://github.com/etsy/statsd/wiki) [external link] format

 You can also view data as a one-off snapshot using the Cloud Foundry CLI.